Università Cattolica del Sacro Cuore

 Degree programmes

-See the website of the European Commission for more information.
+You can check the website of the European Commission for more information.

 You must bring proof of internationally valid health insurance coverage, effective for the same duration as your Visa term, to the Italian Embassy or Consulate when applying for your Student Visa.